svdesai/scala-examples/README.md

-# Scala Beginner's Journey: Learning by Coding 🚀
+# Scala Examples: Learn by Coding 🚀

 This repository is all about learning Scala from scratch by diving into code.
 Each file in this repository covers a specific concept.